Do AI Agents Actually Make Money in 2026? Or Is It Just Mac Minis and Vibes?

 And they don’t fit neatly into a tweet.

 The people consistently making money from the AI agent boom are often not the ones trading against institutions.
-They’re the ones selling infrastructure, orchestration tools, security layers, hosting, compliance systems, and vertical-specific automation.
+They’re the ones selling infrastructure, orchestration tools, security layers, hosting, compliance systems, payments, memory, and vertical-specific automation.

 The livestreamed gold rush is less predictable.